 The birth control pill is a safe, simple, and convenient way to prevent pregnancy.
-It also has other benefits like reducing acne, making your periods regular, and easing menstrual cramps.
+It also has other benefits like reducing acne, making your periods lighter and more regular, and easing menstrual cramps.

 The pill is an effective way to prevent pregnancy.

-If you follow the instructions and use the birth control pill the right way, it gives you great protection against pregnancy.
+If you follow the instructions and use the birth control pill correctly, it gives you great protection against pregnancy.

-Take a pill every day, and start your new packs on time.
+Just take a pill every day, and start your new packs on time.
 That’s it.
-But missing or forgetting pills makes it not work as well.
+But if you miss or forget pills, it won’t work as well.
 You can use our birth control reminder app to keep you on track.

-You can also use condoms with birth control pills to get maximum pregnancy protection.
-Bonus: condoms also protect you against STDs.
+You can use condoms along with your birth control pills to get extra protection from pregnancy.
+Bonus: condoms also help protect against STDs.

 The pill has health benefits.

 Side effects aren’t always a bad thing, and birth control pills aren’t just for birth control.
 The pill has many perks besides pregnancy prevention.

 Both combination and progestin-only pills reduce menstrual cramps, lighten periods, and lower your risk of ectopic pregnancy.

 The combination pill can also reduce or help prevent: